2Sangyun/USART_CLI/README.md

 # USART_CLI
-##This is CLI using USART communication.
+## This is CLI using USART communication.
 Target Board is NUCLEO-F429ZI.

 ### Command Set
+> history
+help
+md
+download
+run